-Please visit the following website: www.eternalhealth.com for information on how to obtain needed care during a disaster or call Member Services (phone numbers are printed on the back of your membership card and the back cover of this booklet).
+Please visit the following website: www.eternalhealth.comfor information on how to obtain needed care during a disaster or call Member Services.

 Generally, if you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost sharing.
 If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5, Section 2.5 for more information.